Dr Pike, Dr Newman, Dr Smith and Dr Shah.

 To register for an account we need only your name and email address – please call in at reception to complete a form and we will do the rest.

-We will be making afternoon appointments available from 1.00.
-You can telephone or come in to reception to book one of these.
-Alternatively, if you have registered for our on-line services you can book these on-line.
+You can telephone or come in to reception to book one of these appointments.
+Alternatively, if you have registered for the NHS APP or our on-line services you can book these on-line.

-As, I am sure you will be aware, our telephone lines will be extremely busy during these times.
-Please be assured that we will have extra staff answering your calls.
+As, I am sure you will be aware, our telephone lines are extremely busy.
+Please be assured that we have a new telephone system in place to help manage this.
 If your call is not related to an appointment for that day, please try to avoid phoning early morning or early afternoon.

 An urgent message about appointments